Eli112358/Kerbal-Batch-Scripts/README.md

 Some useful Batch scripts for Kerbal Space Program (WIP)

 ## Progress
-Kcli.cmd can only load and display data; modify and save are planned future features.
+KspDataCli.cmd can only load and display data; modify and save are planned future features.
-SetProfile.cmd does NOT ensure anything exists (planned future feature), so please create the profile(s) and set the environtment variables first.
+KspProfiles.cmd does NOT ensure anything exists (planned future feature), so please create the profile(s) and set the environtment variables first.

 ## Setting up
 I might create a script to do most or all of this automaticlly.